MES Software: Everything You Need to Know

 MES is essential to manufacturing optimization

 MES systems are now an essential part of modern enterprise manufacturing.
-They automate critical functions, such as tracking production on the shop floor.
+They automate critical functions, such as tracking production on the plant floor.

 This automated data collection relieves workers from cumbersome manual tasks.
 Plus, it provides manufacturers with real-time documentation of production processes.
 In turn, managers enjoy immediate predictive insights into all aspects of their operations.